MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 ### Server Only

 In some cases, you want to start the application without an actual app window.

+Follow the installation steps above, but dont start the application

-In this case, you can start MagicMirror² in server only mode by manually running `npm run server`.
+You can start MagicMirror² in server only mode by manually running the following command within the MagicMirror directory `npm run server`
 This will start the server, after which you can open the application in your browser of choice.

-Detailed description below.
+If you want to allways start MagicMirror² in server only mode after a reboot:

+1. Backup mm.sh: `cp installers/mm.sh installers/mm.sh.bak`
+2. Edit mm.sh: `nano mm.sh`
+3. Replace
+   `DISPLAY=:0 npm start`
+   with
+   `DISPLAY=:0 npm server` (Specify the ip address and port number of the server)
+4. Reboot

 ::: warning IMPORTANT Make sure that you whitelist the interface/ip (`ipWhitelist`) in the server config where you want the client to connect to,